-For parents, guardians and community partners, members of our team are usually in the building from 10am weekdays, but because of preparation for activities and work elsewhere in the community, it pays to call us first.
+For parents, caregivers and community partners, members of our team are usually at the Crib from 10am weekdays, but because of preparation for activities and work within the community it pays to call us first 03 443 5880.

 A full range of programmes, activities, events.

 If you want to find out more about the Youth Workers you’ll find at the Crib, check our our Meet the Team section on our About page.

 There’s always something going on at Kahu Youth.
 We do our best to keep our news feed up to date so that youth, parents and friends know what’s happening.
 Our four most recent news items are on the right.

 Or you can view all of our news on this page.

 Presented by: Kahu Youth Trust Where: Dinosaur Park and Roys Bay Reserve When: SAT 25 June, 2pm onwards Kapa haka & activities 2pm – 5pm, Māori history and…